32nd G8 summit: Business opportunity

 For some, the G8 summit became a profit-generating event; as for example, the official G8 Summit magazines which have been published under the auspices of the host nations for distribution to all attendees since 1998.

-Controversial Massage
+Controversial massage

-During one meeting at the summit on 17 July, with all of the heads of state seated at a roundtable, President George W. Bush walked around the table to the position behind German Chancellor Angela Merkel's chair, reached out his hands to Merkel's shoulders and started to give her a massage.
+During one meeting at the summit on 17 July, with all of the heads of state seated at a roundtable, U.S. President George W. Bush walked around the table to the position behind German Chancellor Angela Merkel's chair, reached out his hands to Merkel's shoulders and started to give her a massage.
 Merkel quickly raised her hands in protest and Bush immediately withdrew his hands and resumed walking around the table.
 A video of the massage became a hit on YouTube, where many commentators likened it to sexual harassment.